bwu62/stat240-revamp/docs/cheat-sheets.md

 ## ggplot2

-The [ggplot2](https://rstudio.github.io/cheatsheets/data-visualization.pdf) cheat sheet has a great summary of every plot type on the first page, organized by the type and number of variables it's designed to visualize.
-On the second page, there's a nice list of additional plot features, such as faceting (i.e. subplot) options, setting scales, adjusting positions of plot elements, changings themes, editing labels/legends, etc.
+The [ggplot2 cheat sheet](https://rstudio.github.io/cheatsheets/data-visualization.pdf) has a great summary of every plot type on the first page, organized by the type and number of variables it's designed to visualize.
+On the second page, there's a nice list of additional plot features, such as faceting (i.e. subplot) options, setting scales, adjusting positions of plot elements, changing themes, editing labels/legends, etc.

 ## dplyr

-The [dplyr](https://rstudio.github.io/cheatsheets/data-transformation.pdf) cheat sheet has ab basic rundown of all common data frame transformation operations, grouped by type, along with brief but helpful examples and diagrams.
-It includes everything from subsettting rows and columns, adding/editing columns, summarizing data frames, grouping operations, joining/binding multiple data frames, etc.
+The [dplyr cheat sheet](https://rstudio.github.io/cheatsheets/data-transformation.pdf) has a basic rundown of all common data frame transformation operations, grouped by type, along with brief but helpful examples and diagrams.
+It includes everything from subsetting rows and columns, adding/editing columns, summarizing data frames, grouping operations, joining/binding multiple data frames, etc.

+## tidyr

+The [tidyr cheat](https://rstudio.github.io/cheatsheets/tidyr.pdf) shows a summary of different data tidying operations, only some of which we cover in this class.
+Notably, we use some of the NA and reshaping operations.
+Feel free to read more on your own.

 <!--
 https://rstudio.github.io/cheatsheets/